jscrane/TTS/PWM.md

 How PWM is used for TTS
 -----------------------

-We'll analyze the code for speech output on Arduino pin 9.
+We'll analyze the code for speech output on Arduino pin 9, on an ATMega328.
 This is hardware pin 15 (known here as OC1A).

 A good introduction to PWM can be found